8 Of The Best Espresso Machines For Under $2000

 3. La Spaziale Mini Vivaldi II

-La Spaziale Mini Vivaldi II
+La Spaziale Mini Vivaldi IICheck availability

 The La Spaziale Mini Vivaldi II is a scaled-down version of the Vivaldi II that packs two boilers and a generous water reservoir.
 The front-filling tank and large drip tray boost ease of use no matter where it’s tucked in your kitchen.
 It has two programmable shot volumes and a lever to control the steam wand.